 For the past three years, he’s been working with as a student researcher with Chris Lawson, associate professor in educational psychology, researching inductive reasoning in school-age children – how they use specific facts to arrive at general conclusions.
 During his senior year, Wolfe is hoping to focus on students with special needs and compare their results with those found in earlier research.
 Wolfe was one of seven undergraduate researchers honored in the 2020 Senior Excellence in Research Awards.

 Wolfe is also the first student in a new accelerated master’s degree program in special education that combines undergraduate and graduate studies and includes teacher certification.
 Through that program, he’ll be eligible to teach under a special license for much-needed exceptional education teachers.

-If you would like to help fund Community Engagement and Student Success, please visit the Give to UWM webpage.
+If you would like to help fund Community Engagement & Student Success, please visit the Give to School of Education webpage.